zertyz/reactive-messaging/PLANNING.md

 4) Update the test socket_client::composite_protocol_stacking_pattern on every `PeerConnected` event to assert that the peer state
    (which is, actually, the connection state) matches the hard coded values
 5) Idem for the server version of this test
-_6) Address all the TODO 2024-01-03 comments (allowing clients to reuse previous states, which is not currently possible today)_’’
+_6) Address all the TODO 2024-01-03 comments (allowing clients to reuse previous states, which is not currently possible today)_
 7) Move `peer.id` to the connection and refactor all related code

-**(n1)** 2023-07-27: Develop and introduce the freshly planned *Zero-Cost Const Configuration Pattern* pattern.
+**(n1)** 2023-07-27: Develop and introduce the freshly planned *Zero-Cost Const Configuration Pattern*.
 1) Build a proof-of-concept in the Rust playground -- https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=f6ce6729eb1cf60021cfa594cace1364 -- adding the rationalle for the pattern, which is:
    > Allow generic types to have comprehensive configuration options with a single constant, since `const`` generics of custom enums/structs is not allowed (yet?)
 2) Tune it to perfection, inspect the assembly and share the ideas on the Rust forum -- asking for feedback;